MelonKony/millmint/site/stories/2024-08-05-pretending.md

 She's pretending to listen to you so she can get back to reading.
 {{</note>}}

-{{<link/tzipora>}}'s mother was Gitana, so she's trying to learn more about Spain.
+[[Tzipora]]'s mother was Gitana, so she's trying to learn more about Spain.
 She's looking forward to finding out how the civil war ends.